 West Midlands Independent MEP James Carver today criticised the EU’s foreign policy ambitions following the sitting of the EP Foreign Affairs Committee, when there was a vote on the implementation of the Common Foreign and Security Policy.

-The report demonstrates the clear intention and direction of the European Union as it seeks to become a sovereign political power.
+He said it demonstrated the clear intention and direction of the European Union to become a sovereign political power.

 The report stresses that the time has come for the EU to “take its destiny into its own hands” and that it should “embrace its role as a fully-fledged sovereign political power in international relations that helps to resolve conflicts worldwide and shapes global governance”.